The Most Famous Dogs of Science

 A stray rescued from the streets of Moscow, Laika became the first dog to orbit the earth in 1957.
 Between 1951 and 1952, the Soviets began sending pairs of dogs into space, starting with Dezik and Tsygan.
 Overall, nine dogs were sent on these early missions, with four fatalities.
 By the time Sputnik 2 launched with Laika aboard, astrophysicists had figured out how to get the canine astronaut into earth’s orbit, but not how to get her back from space.
 Once in orbit, Laika survived and circled for a little more than an hour and a half before sadly perishing when the temperatures inside the craft rose too high.
 Had the capsule’s heat shield not broken, Laika would have died on re-entry.
 While some protested the decision to send Laika into orbit knowing she would die, others defended the knowledge gained in showing animals could live in space.

-Streka and Belka
+Strelka and Belka

 In August 1960, the Soviet Union launched the Sputnik 5 capsule into space.
 Along with mice, rats and a rabbit, two dogs became the first living creatures to go into orbit and return to earth safely.
 These missions and other animal astronauts paved the way for manned spaceflight.
 Less than a year after Strelka and Belka’s successful voyage, the Soviets sent human Yuri Gagarin into space.
 The canine pair went on to live full dog lives, and even had descendants.